 While more research is needed to fully understand the extensive benefits of different probiotic strains, we do know that not all probiotics are created equally.
-The Lactobacilli, for example, live in our digestive, urinary and genital systems and can be found in some fermented foods like yoghurt.
+The Lactobacilli, for example, live in our digestive, urinary and genital systems and are found in some fermented foods like yoghurt.

 Bifidobacteria tend to live in the intestines as lactic acid bacteria and are also found naturally in fermented foods.
 Bifidobacterium help to ease symptoms of irritable bowel syndrome (IBS) and constipation, help to support the immune system, and fight harmful bacteria in the intestines.

 For certain conditions, you want to ensure you are taking the strain that is most likely to benefit you.
-Choosing the right one should depend on the specific health condition/s you’re experiencing, as different types of probiotics have been shown to help with different health conditions.
+Choosing the right one should depend on the specific health condition/s you’re experiencing.
+That’s because different types of probiotics show to help with different health conditions.